-0.15 Throughout the development of the Preferred Options and the Sustainability Appraisal process, data gaps and uncertainties were uncovered.
+0.16 Throughout the development of the Submission Document and the Sustainability Appraisal process, data gaps and uncertainties were uncovered.
 It is not always possible to accurately predict sustainability effects when considering plans at such a strategic scale.
 Impacts on biodiversity and cultural heritage, for example, will depend on more detailed information and studies at a site-level.
 And whilst climate change science is becoming more accurate, it is difficult to predict impacts likely to result from climate change, including synergistic effects.
-These uncertainties have been acknowledged in the appraisal matrices, where applicable, and will be further considered at the submission stage.
+These uncertainties have been acknowledged in the appraisal matrices, where applicable.